Harry Haywood: Subsequent political activities

 In 1978, he published his autobiography, Black Bolshevik, although some of his important writings and political life during the 1960s were edited out.
 For example, the manuscript he had written in acknowledged collaboration with Gwendolyn Midlo Hall, and dedicated to Robert F. Williams, was not mentioned.
 This work, which circulated in mimeographed form from early 1964 throughout California and in the Deep South, influenced the armed self-defense movement against the Ku Klux Klan during 1964 and 1965, and projected a slogan widely picked up throughout the South that leftists must pose their own challenge to order and stability to counter the challenge posed by the "massive resistance" of Southern politicians and racist terrorists.
 Black Bolshevik became an important book cited by scholars and read by the wider public.
-Through it and his other writings, Haywood provided ideological leadership far beyond the New Communist Movement.
+Through it and his other writings, Haywood provided ideological leadership far beyond the New Communist movement.
 His theoretical contributions had an impact on the warring factions of the left, including the League of Revolutionary Struggle (Marxist-Leninist), the early Revolutionary Communist Party, the Revolutionary Workers Headquarters and the Communist Workers Party.
 Nonetheless, lack of experience, sectarianism, and voluntarism were a major factor in keeping the young Maoist groups from taking a leadership role.
-In his last published article, Haywood wrote that the New Communist Movement spent too much time and energy seeking the "franchise" of governments and parties outside the U.S. without validating itself among the people of its own country.
+In his last published article, Haywood wrote that the New Communist movement spent too much time and energy seeking the "franchise" of governments and parties outside the U.S. without validating itself among the people of its own country.

 Haywood's theoretical innovations have been influential in many areas including historical materialism, geography, Marxist education, and social movement theory.
-His contributions to questions of African-American national oppression and national liberation were highly valued by (1) the Ray O. Light Group, which developed out of an anti-revisionist split from the CPUSA in 1961, (2) the Freedom Road Socialist Organization, which was formed from the mergers of several New Communist Movement groups in the 1980s, (3) the Maoist Internationalist Movement, and (4) other black revolutionaries and activists.
-His role in 1960s–1980s black protest movements can be studied in the Harry Haywood Papers at the Manuscript, Archives, and Rare Books Division of the Schomburg Center for Research in Black Culture in New York City, and in the Harry Haywood Collection at the University of Michigan's Bentley Historical Library.
+His contributions to questions of African-American national oppression and national liberation were highly valued by the Ray O. Light Group, which developed out of an anti-revisionist split from the CPUSA in 1961, the Freedom Road Socialist Organization, which was formed from the mergers of several New Communist movement groups in the 1980s, the Maoist Internationalist Movement, and other black revolutionaries and activists.